spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/triggers/jenkins/index.md

 ---
-layout: single
 title: "Triggering pipelines with Jenkins"
-sidebar:
-  nav: guides
+linkTitle: "Triggering pipelines with Jenkins"
+weight:
+description: >
+  This guide explains how add a [Jenkins](https://jenkins.io/) trigger to your pipeline.
 ---

 This guide explains how add a [Jenkins](https://jenkins.io/){:target="\_blank"}